Skip to content

 Some data is naturally hierarchical -- org charts, category trees, threaded comments.
 A recursive CTE lets you traverse these hierarchies in a single query, instead of making one query per level.

-Suppose you have an employees table where each employee has a manager_id pointing to their manager.
-To get the entire org tree starting from the CEO:
+Suppose you have an Employee entity where each employee has a managerId pointing to their manager.
+To get the entire org tree starting from the CEO, compose the CTE body with em.ref() for the entity columns and em.aliasRef() for the synthetic depth column that only exists inside the CTE:

 typescript